Here Are My Go-To AI Tools

 🎁Free:

-Claude 4.5 Sonnet for brainstorming and creative work.
+Claude Sonnet 5 [UPDATED - replaced 4.6] for most creative work.
 Claude has a “fresh” conversational feel and tends to suggest unconventional ideas.
-Artifacts are fantastic and now let you build AI-powered apps.
+Interactive explainers are awesome for visualizing and grasping tricky concepts.
 The only downside is the strict message limit for free accounts.

 💵Paid: